2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Georgia

 Of the 23 students majoring in film at UGA, 35% are male and 65% are female.

 With a ranking of #6, Clayton State University did quite well on this year’s most popular schools for film, video and photographic arts students working on their bachelor’s degree.
-Clayton State University is a moderately-sized public school located in the suburb of Morrow.
+Clayton State University is a medium-sized public school located in the large suburb of Morrow.

 About 72% of the students majoring in film at the school are women while 28% are male.

-The Art Institute of Atlanta landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree film, video and photographic arts programs.
-Located in the midsize city of Atlanta, Ai Atlanta is a private for-profit school with a small student population.
+The Art Institute of Atlanta did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the midsize city of Atlanta, Ai Atlanta is a private for-profit college with a fairly small student population.

 Women make up 20% of the film majors at the school.